Greatest War Movies

 US Homeland following WWII

-William Wyler's Best Picture winning film depicted the difficulties of demobilization.
-It was a landmark, classic drama about three WWII veterans attempting post-traumatic readjustment to peacetime life and discovering that they had fallen behind.
-Perhaps the most memorable film about the aftermath of World War II, it unfolded with the homecoming of three servicemen to their small town: Army Sergeant Al Stephenson (Fredric March) who turned to drinking, Air Force major Fred Derry (Dana Andrews) who was rejected by his wife (Virginia Mayo), and double-amputee seaman Homer Parrish (Harold Russell) who agonized over his relationship with his girlfriend-fiancee Wilma Cameron (Cathy O'Donnell).
-In two of the film's memorable scenes, Hoagy Carmichael taught double-amputee Russell to play Chopsticks on the piano, and Russell displayed his vulnerabilities to his fiancee in his bedroom.
+Perhaps the most memorable film about the aftermath of World War II, it unfolded with a number of great plot threads about the homecoming of three servicemen to their small town: Army Sergeant Al Stephenson (Fredric March) who turned to drinking, Air Force major Fred Derry (Dana Andrews) who was rejected by his spouse Marie Derry (Virginia Mayo), and seaman Homer Parrish (Harold Russell) who had lost both arms and agonized over his relationship with his girlfriend Wilma Cameron (Cathy O'Donnell).

 Notorious (1946)